Addy81/lrg_project/README.md

 - Return a BED

 ## TO DO
-Need to add docstrings to bedgen
 Add stuff to -help flag?
 Check when strand is reversed - is it base inclusive? half or full indexed?
 Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7?
+Reformat docstrings to match reST format PEP257

 ## MAYBE TO DO?
 Make log files?